 ESG Integration from Sourcing to Exit

-ESG and sustainability are key themes underpinning the global food and agribusiness sector.
+Paine Schwartz believes that ESG and sustainability are key themes underpinning the global food and agribusiness sector.
 Paine Schwartz adopts a thesis-driven approach to investing that includes careful consideration of these factors.
-Due diligence and screening processes are conducted alongside a third-party expert to properly assess any potential ESG risks and value creation opportunities.
+Due diligence and screening processes are conducted alongside a third-party expert to properly assess any potentially material ESG risks and value creation opportunities.

 Following the investment, our team monitors all portfolio companies to track progress while partnering closely with management teams to support initiatives and implement a strong corporate responsibility culture within the company.

 In addition to monitoring and reporting on year-over-year portfolio company ESG metrics, Paine Schwartz also consolidates that data into actionable items to drive ESG achievements for companies.
-Our objective is to ensure that over the hold period, real measurable changes are made in terms of improving our sustainability footprint in ways that are consistent with driving returns.
+Our objective is to support companies over the hold period to create measurable changes in terms of sustainability in ways that are also consistent with driving returns.

-At the time of exit, Paine Schwartz ensures that companies have fully integrated ESG frameworks that will remain intact during the period of transition.
-Potential issues are proactively addressed prior to exit, and significant value enhancement opportunities are identified for the road ahead.
+Paine Schwartz seeks to ensure that potentially material ESG issues are proactively evaluated prior to exit and significant value enhancement opportunities are identified for the road ahead.

 Investing in Global Sustainable Development Goals